KumaV1/Custom-Modifiers-in-Melvor/ModCreatorReadme.md

 // Example
 registerOrUpdateType("Dragon", "Dragons", "https://cdn.melvor.net/core/v018/assets/media/monsters/dragon_green.png", ["runescapeEncountersInMelvor:Gorvek_And_Vindicta"]);

-// Purpose: The main endpoint, if you want to ensure an active type, for which this base mod does not provide any pre-configuration.
+// Purpose: The main endpoint, if you want to create a new type, for which this base mod does not provide any pre-configuration.
 // If you want to support multi-language, it's also important that you load two language-entries (see "Translation of new monster type")
 ```